 Similarly, “address fronting” is when the address listed on the policy is not where the car is usually kept.
 Drivers may lie about this to try and cut costs, but this can invalidate the policy and not protect you in the event of a claim.

-With an insurethebox policy, our in-tele-box can identify location so we can easily check that the address you’ve provided is correct.
+With an insurethebox policy, our black box can identify location so we can easily check that the address you’ve provided is correct.
 If we can show (using the positioning signal from the box) that you are regularly parking somewhere else we will discuss this with you, and the policy could be cancelled.

 Use of the car